tyseer2335/forecast-ai/deliverables/D1/planning.md

 #### Q14.
 What are some potential mitigation strategies for the risks you identified?

 - Communicate regularly with our partner to clarify any uncertainty and project-specific technical requirements through weekly meetings and daily conversation in discord.

+**Risk:** Abstract or poorly defined user stories.
+- **Mitigation Strategy:** Refine user stories more detailed.
+- To prevent ambiguity, we should add specific details to each user story.
+For instance, instead of vague user stories like "As a user, I want to see event predictions," we could specify, "As a user, I want to see event predictions displayed in a heatmap format that shows bias levels."

+**Risk:** Adding too many features and not being able to manage them.
+- **Mitigation Strategy:** Prioritizing user stories and focusing on core features.
+- To prevent the project from becoming too complex, we should prioritize the most critical features first and avoid adding unnecessary features.
+This allows us to keep the project manageable and within the deadlines.

+**Risk:** Lack of experience or technical expertise in specific tools
+- **Mitigation Strategy:** Peer learning and support for the partners
+- Since we are university students, there may be gaps in our technical skills.
+To mitigate this, we can schedule programming sessions where team members with more expertise in specific tools (e.g., React, TailwindCSS, or backend APIs) can help others.
+For example, organize a quick tutorial or share links in discord.

+**Risk:** Inefficient team collaboration + workflow
+- **Mitigation Strategy:** Use of project management tools and agile practices
+- To ensure everyone is on the same page, we can use tools like Jira to track tasks and progress.
+Breaking the project into sprints and conducting standups would help us stay organized and quickly address any blockers.